gmorky/heximap/README.md

 * MATLAB version 2018a or newer

 * MATLAB image processing, mapping, statistics, and optimization toolboxes.
-Type `ver` in the MATLAB command window to see if you have these required toolboxes.
+Enter `ver` in the MATLAB command window to see if you have them installed.

 * [OpenCV](https://opencv.org) library